Contents

 If you wish to filter out some parameters you can use the hx-params attribute.

-Finally, if you want to programatically modify the parameters, you can use the htmx:configRequest event.
+Finally, if you want to programmatically modify the parameters, you can use the htmx:configRequest event.

 If you wish to upload files via an htmx request, you can set the hx-encoding attribute to